JUMP TO

 - fresh herbs: dill and parsley

-- 3-4 tbsp full-fat raw cream (for vegan use extra virgin coconut oil or avocado)
+- 3-4 tbsp full-fat sour cream (for vegan use extra virgin coconut oil or avocado)

-- decorate with cherry tomatoes and fresh dil
+- decorate with cherry tomatoes and fresh dill

 Instructions

-- Cook the spinach separately for 2-3 minutes, until soft.
+- Boil the spinach separately for 2-3 minutes until soft.
 Set aside to cool down.

-- In another pot, add together all the other vegetables: sweet potatoes, carrots, celery, fennel, garlic cloves, onion, bell pepper, and jalapeno.
+- In another pot, add together all the other vegetables: sweet potato, carrots, celery, fennel, garlic cloves, onion, bell pepper, and jalapeno.

 - Bring to a boil and cook until the sweet potatoes are soft enough to be smashes with a fork.

 - Once the vegetables are cooked, set aside to cool down.
-Separate the water from the vegetables, but don’t throw away the water.
+Separate the vegetables from the water, but don’t throw away the water just yet.

-- Once the cooked vegetables and cooked spinach are at room temperature, add them into the blender.
-Add the Himalayan salt, fresh herbs and raw cream.
+- Once the vegetables and spinach are at room temperature, add them into your blender.
+Also add Himalayan salt, fresh herbs and full-fat cream.

-- Include a bit of water, just enough to make it easy for your blender to chop and mix everything nicely.
-Hint: use the remaining water used to cook the vegetables.
+- Include a bit of water, just enough to make it easy for your blender to chop and mix everything nicely. *Hint:* use the remaining water from the cooked vegetables.

 - Blend until you reach the desired consistency.
-Consider adding a bit more water if your blender has a hard time mixing everything.
+Consider adding a bit more water if your blender has a hard time pureeing everything.

 - That’s it!
-Pour into a soup plate or a bowl, and decorate with sliced cherry tomatoes and fresh dill.
+Pour into a big plate or a soup bowl, and decorate with sliced cherry tomatoes and fresh dill.
 Serve hot or at room temperature, or reheat if needed.
 Enjoy!

 Notes